WalletWasabi/WasabiDoc/docs/using-wasabi/Receive.md

 How could we CoinJoin our coins if we aren't able to select the ones we want to participate with?
 How could we know which coins are being spent in a transaction?
 How could we decide what to reveal to a KYC exchange?
-Well, it is not possible.
+Well, without coin control it is not possible.

 Wasabi is a coins-oriented wallet in the sense that coins are the most important unit of information to take decisions to protect privacy.